oskardudycz/EventSourcing.NetCore/Workshops/IntroductionToEventSourcing/Solved/17-Projections.MultiStream.Marten/README.md

 4. Put decision logic in the `FraudScoreCalculated` Apply method (same rules as Exercise 15)
 5. Register the projection using `options.Projections.Add<PaymentVerificationProjection>(ProjectionLifecycle.Inline)`

+Decision logic:
+- Reject if merchant failed
+- Reject if fraud score > 0.75
+- Reject if amount > 10000 AND fraud score > 0.5
+- Otherwise approve

 ## Key Differences from Exercise 15

 Instead of manually handling event routing and database operations, Marten: